 Much has been written about policy transfer and how the structure of different political systems shapes the overall transfer process.
 However, when power and time are linked to the transfer concept, even systems as different as the United States and China can be seen to face similar issues in relation to the role of embedded perspectives, structural positions and time frames.
 For instance, both American and (to some extent) Chinese bureaucratic institutions tend to have ‘weak alignment between agencies’ international urban cooperation and their domestic priorities and missions’ (Medearis 2013: 4).
 The issue this creates for those interested in transfer is that it ‘feeds the perception that international cooperation delivers marginal returns rather than tangible improvements’ regardless of the overall structure of the political system (Medearis 2013: 4).

-Following this pattern, when linked to China and the United States the concepts of non-decision making and perceptual blinders (third face of power) were shown to interfere with (and prevent) those interested in the transfer of ideas and policies from Europe.
-More importantly, in the United States as a result of an environment that has developed under the Trump Administration, ‘the international science and technical work…is choked for resources and funding’ (Medearis 2013: 5).
+Following this pattern, when linked to China and the United States the concepts of non-decision-making and perceptual blinders (third face of power) were shown to interfere with (and prevent) those interested in the transfer of ideas and policies from Europe.
+More importantly, in the US under the Trump Administration, ‘the international science and technical work…is choked for resources and funding’ (Medearis 2013: 5).
 As a result agents interested in transfer often need to (if possible) use time in order to alter the policy environment in ways that modify existing power configurations to better reflect their needs.
 As Medearis (2013: 7) puts it in relation to the role of Science and Technology (S&T): ‘To ensure that U.S. cities have access to the best knowledge available, a broader vision for the international S&T cooperation of U.S. agencies is needed.
 Beyond relationship-building or development goals, U.S. science diplomacy can and should include achieving tangible outcomes that serve U.S. priorities at home’.

 One possible way to address issues of power and time is to examine situations where transfer agents (both inside and outside governing institutions) have successfully embedded themselves into the policy process.
-In some cases, this will be easy to analyse, such as, in the British context, the Blair Government’s Policy Unit; its purpose being to work with other institutions around the globe to share ideas and policies that could inform British governmental policy.
+In some cases, this will be easy to analyse; in Britain, the Blair government’s Policy Unit’s purpose was to work with other institutions around the globe to share ideas and policies that could inform British governmental policy.
 In the area of environmental policy this type of embedding can be seen in China where multiple US and international environmental organisations worked over time to embed their ideas and positions in order to influence Chinese policy.
 In a similar way the NVRC ‘developed an international framework to guide its programs by prioritizing collaborations with [innovative] countries’ which over a decade of operations led to the development of ‘a Global Innovations Committee…to support the NVRC’s international work and the unilateral transfer of best practices from overseas to Northern Virginia’ (NVRC 2014: 1-2).

 Not only is it vital to examine agents of transfer and how they interact with the structures surrounding and shaping environmental policy, it is equally necessary to examine how different levels of governance provide and restrict opportunities because of to how they configure power.
 Thus, while it may appear from the outside as if the Chinese central government has complete control, once one starts to disaggregate the situation it is clear that local actors and governments are just as important in their ways as state and local governments are in the United States.